docker search --filter is-official=true MySQL

 # docker exec -it [container_name] /bin/bash

-Go into the container through above command and after that access the mysql server through below command
+Go into the container through the above command, and after that access the MySQL server through the below command

 # mysql -u root -p

-Now you will be able to create users , databases , assigning privilege as on regular mysql server .
+Now you will be able to create users, databases, and assign privileges as on a regular MySQL server.
 Hope you enjoy container services.